isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-There are many things that are done better "by machine".
+Many things are done better "by machine."
-Computers don't tire or get bored by repetitive tasks.
+Computers don't tire or get bored with repetitive tasks.
 We typically have better things to do than repeatedly do routine tasks.

 ##### Example